AgentBay-AI/AgentBay-Python-SDK/README.md

 The **AgentBay Python SDK** provides a simple, lightweight way to track the performance, traces, sessions, and behavior of AI agents.
 It sends data using the **OpenTelemetry (OTel)** standard, making it compatible with AgentBay and other observability backends.

+This is the **foundation SDK** that enables deep observability for coded agents built with:
+- Pure Python
+- LLM Providers:
+    - Open AI
+- Frameworks
+    - LangChain

 ## 📦 Installation

 ```bash